beardfist/jinjabread/README.md

 If things go well, it produces the *state* in the *output* to make sure it rendered correctly.
 If an error has occured it should tell you with relative accuracy where it went wrong.

-> Important to note that using mutliline comments `{# multiline comment #}` is currently not supported and will throw possibly confusing `yaml` syntax errors at you!

 ***But, why?***

 Figuring out where and why your state broke can be an arduous task,